 Children learn and develop best when they experience the world around them and are actively involved in the learning process.
 Our program is designed to use developmentally appropriate activities that will enhance their learning.
 In third grade, students begin to make the shift toward independent learning.
 With the mastery of reading and the introduction of text books, students make the developmental shift from learning to read to reading to learn.

 Your child will learn a great deal this year, but third grade is about more than academics.
 In third grade, students develop important social skills and they become more self sufficient, responsible, and able to better understand people and themselves.

-There’s a lot going on in fourth grade–more homework, harder classes, growing bodies, and more complex social interactions.
+There’s a lot going on in fourth grade–harder classes, growing bodies, and more complex social interactions.
 In fourth grade, there is a strong focus on reading comprehension (being able to understand the meaning of what is read).
 Simultaneously, fourth graders also do much more writing.
 They write essays, reports, as well as edit and proofread their work.
-Child of God’s Balanced Literacy Program in grades K-3 provides a solid foundation in reading and writing which becomes critical now as these skills are used to complete assignments across the curriculum in social studies, science, and religion.
+Child of God’s Foundations & Science of Reading in grades K-3 provides a solid foundation which becomes critical now as these skills are used to complete assignments across the curriculum in social studies, science, and religion.
 In addition to reading and writing, math continues to become more complex as fourth-grade students continue to master multiplication, division, fractions, and word problems.

 It is our desire to prepare students for high school and beyond as productive Christian citizens in an ever-changing world.
 In order to achieve this goal, Child of God has chosen to departmentalize the middle school grades.
 Students will move about during the day to teachers who have specialized areas of study.
 The homeroom teacher will be the main teacher of each grade level.
 This will provide the student and parent with one individual who knows the student best and will facilitate parent-teacher communication.
 This communication is essential for the continued development of these young people.